vinaydhegde/testdriven-site/src/_posts/course/2017-01-02-02_microservices.md

 Since we'll be dealing with containers, we need to take special care in how we handle stateful containers since they should not come down.

-Isolating a particular service's state so that it is not shared or duplicated is incredible difficult.
+Isolating a particular service's state so that it is not shared or duplicated is incredibly difficult.
 You'll often have to deal with various sources of truth, which will have to be reconciled frequently.
 Again, this comes down to design.

 ### Integration Tests